praisetompane/computation/5_software_and_its_engineering/README.md

 - [stacks](https://stackshare.io/stacks)

 ## References:
 - Scott J.C.
 2009.
 But how Do it Know?
 The Basic Principles of Computers for Everyone.
+Oldsmar, FL: John C. Scott
 - The Architecture of Open Source Applications.
 Volume 1